Arjun-Mota/arjun-mota.github.io/_posts/2020/algorithm_intuition/2020-09-06-ridge-regression.md

 Check out evaluation metrics here: <a href="/categories/evaluation-metrics/">Evaluation Metrics</a><br/>

 As mentioned earlier, it moves coefficients towards 0 but does not make them 0.
-Because of that irrelevant features will hurt the model and this is a limitation that is prevented by fellow regularized algorithm Lasso regression.<br/><br/>
+Because of that irrelevant features will hurt the model and this is a limitation that is prevented by fellow regularized algorithm <a href="/posts/lasso-regression/">Lasso regression.</a><br/><br/>

 ## End Quote